 An Occupational Therapist’s Role as a Diabetes Educator

 Interested in becoming a Diabetes Educator?
-This guest article, written by Occupational Therapist and Certified Diabetes Educator Debra Sokol-McKay, shares how you can get started in this field of OT.
-We want to give Debra a huge thanks for sharing her insight!
+This guest post, written by Occupational Therapist and Certified Diabetes Educator Debra Sokol-McKay, shares how you can get started in this specific field of OT.
+We want to give Debra a huge thanks for sharing her insight with us!

 Diabetes is a complex disease – one filled with the potential for many problems and complications.
 It can be life threatening as well.
 A diabetes educator is a healthcare professional who is specialized and certified to teach someone how to manage their diabetes.